tahirlee/tahirlee.github.io/_pages/about.md

   * Assisted in developing and deploying the AIR-FI Indoor Positioning System
   * Developed a web-based platform for system visualization and management using Python, React, and Node.js
 * **Lecturer,** (Oct 2017 ~ Feb 2019)
-  * Faculty of IT and CS, Superior University, Lahore, Pakistan
+  * Faculty of CS & IT, Superior University, Lahore, Pakistan
   * Taught computer science and software engineering courses
   * Supervised final year projects and contributed to the development of industry-relevant curricula